awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent-technical-details.md

 ## Keeping SSM Agent up\-to\-date<a name="updating"></a>

 An updated version of SSM Agent is released whenever new capabilities are added to Systems Manager or updates are made to existing capabilities\.
-If an older version of the agent is running on an instance, some SSM Agent processes can fail\.
-For that reason, we recommend that you automate the process of keeping SSM Agent up\-to\-date on your instances\.
+If an older version of the agent is running on a managed node, some SSM Agent processes can fail\.
+For that reason, we recommend that you automate the process of keeping SSM Agent up\-to\-date on your machines\.
 For information, see [Automating updates to SSM Agent](ssm-agent-automatic-updates.md)\.
 Subscribe to the [SSM Agent Release Notes](https://github.com/aws/amazon-ssm-agent/blob/mainline/RELEASENOTES.md) page on GitHub to get notifications about SSM Agent updates\.

 **Note**
 An updated version of SSM Agent is released whenever new capabilities are added to Systems Manager or updates are made to existing capabilities\.
-If an older version of the agent is running on an instance, some SSM Agent processes can fail\.
-For that reason, we recommend that you automate the process of keeping SSM Agent up\-to\-date on your instances\.
+If an older version of the agent is running on a managed node, some SSM Agent processes can fail\.
+For that reason, we recommend that you automate the process of keeping SSM Agent up\-to\-date on your machines\.
 For information, see [Automating updates to SSM Agent](ssm-agent-automatic-updates.md)\.
 Subscribe to the [SSM Agent Release Notes](https://github.com/aws/amazon-ssm-agent/blob/mainline/RELEASENOTES.md) page on GitHub to get notifications about SSM Agent updates\.
 Amazon Machine Images \(AMIs\) that include SSM Agent by default can take up to two weeks to be updated with the newest version of SSM Agent\.
 We recommend that you configure even more frequent automated updates to SSM Agent\.

 ## SSM Agent rolling updates by AWS Regions<a name="rolling-updates"></a>